Admission, Tuition and Financial Aid

 7. Three letters of recommendation from master’s or doctoral level professionals who can attest to the applicant’s ability to pursue graduate work in a clinical program.
 Recommendations from personal acquaintances (i.e., friends, church leaders, family members, etc.) are not acceptable.
 While letters of reference are acceptable for submission, we require each reference to complete our recommendation form.

 All applicants will not be admitted to the program.
-Only those who are considered academically qualified for the program are invited for a formal onsite interview with the Program Director or other graduate faculty member.
+Only those who are considered academically qualified for the program are invited for a formal onsite interview with the admissions committee.
 The purpose of this interview is to assess the individual’s interpersonal skills and boundaries, as well as his or her suitability to pursue graduate level training in counseling.
 Those judged to possess the relevant ability will be offered admission to the program.

 The program admits students two times a year.
 We suggest that applicants use these deadlines in order to receive full consideration for admission to the program.